AnggaR96s/Reforestation/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## I knew a guy who collected candy canes, they were all in mint condition